akauppi/GroundLevel-firebase-es/README.md

 - A **credit card** to deploy Cloud Functions

-  While most Firebase features are available in the free "Spark" plan, Cloud Functions require the "Blaze" plan since summer 2020.
+  While most Firebase features continue to be free under the "Spark" plan, Cloud Functions require the "Blaze" plan since summer 2020.

   This might not be that bad.